 I clutched the phone to my ear and scooted up in bed.
 “Hi.
 Yeah, it’s me.”

-“I got your grandmother’s results.
+“I got your grandmother’s results back.
 You were right.
 Someone’s been tampering with her medication.”

-Shit.
-Part of me had still been holding out hope that this was all some big misunderstanding, but with those words, my last hope went up in flames.
-This was going to get ugly, whether Magnolia launched an internal investigation, or The Kings caught the person.
+Part of me had been holding out hope that this was all some big misunderstanding, but with those words, my last hope went up in flames.
+This would get ugly, whether Magnolia launched an internal investigation or The Kings caught the person.
 Hopefully Magnolia sniffed them out, because at least they’d deal with it legally.
 If the bikers got there first, God help the poor soul.
 I had a feeling they’d want to make a memorable example out of anyone who disobeyed their orders.

 “Krista?”
 Dr. Perez asked.